canorve/GALFITools/docs/howto.rst

 **SKY**
 -------------

-Routines that compute the sky background
+Routines that compute the sky background.

 **galSky** computes the sky using GALFIT
 ::